 As you can see, there are many different and complex areas to consider ahead of repatriation to the UK.
 It’s a good idea to consult with a UK tax advisor to ensure you make the right decisions.

-Keeping your pension on the same investment platform is something Brite Advisors can facilitate so you know that, wherever you go, a simple retirement solution is available.
+Keeping your pension on the same investment platform is something Brite can facilitate so you know that, wherever you go, a simple retirement solution is available.
 Contact us for more details.